-Cricket to make Muve Music a separate company and license its service to other carriersAlex Wagner - Deputy Managing Editor, News Desk
+Cricket to make Muve Music a separate company and license its service to other carriersAlex Wagner - Editorial Director of News and Content

 Cricket has long been touting its Muve Music service as an important part of its smartphones since it launched in January 2011, and now it looks like the carrier wants to make the subscription service available to even more users.
 Cricket has revealed to GigaOM that it's planning to spin Muve Music off into a separate company with the hope doing so will convince other carriers to license the service.
 Muve Music will become a completely separate company that'll offer all of its usual music distribution and discoverability to a licensee, but it would allow the carriers to rebrand the service and sell it to consumers however they'd like.
 Cricket has said that it's already got a Muve Music licensing deal with an unnamed international carrier that's expected to be finalized within the next month.